 23 February: The Nature of the Curse

-Today’s chapter can look pretty scary at first glance – that’s until you understand the idea behind a “curse”…
+When we feel a negative shadow and things just aren’t going right for us, a chapter like today’s can look pretty scary at first glance – that’s until you understand the true reasoning behind the word “curse”…

 READ DEUTERONOMY 27 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.